davidvilalta/davidvilalta.github.io/_pages/about.md

 ## Working Papers

-Varieties of Political Risk: Firm Outcomes and Strategies in an Age of Uncertainty
+David Vilalta.
+Varieties of Political Risk: Firm Outcomes and Strategies in an Age of Uncertainty.

-<i>Non-Market Strategy and its Discontents: Firm Value and Democratic Costs of Political Appointments.</i>
-<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5540800" target="_blank" rel="noopener">Available on SSRN</a>
+David Vilalta.
+Non-Market Strategy and its Discontents: Firm Value and Democratic Costs of Political Appointments. <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5540800" target="_blank" rel="noopener">Available on SSRN</a>

+David Vilalta.
 The Politics of Abandonment: Private Service Deprivation and Support for the Far Left

 ## Publications

 Carolina Bernal, Donald Green and David Vilalta. _Forthcoming_.
 Do Provinces that Win the Spanish Christmas Lottery Experience a Surge in Incumbent Popularity?
-An Out-of-Sample Replication of Bagues and Esteve-Volart (2016). **Journal of Political Economy: Microeconomics**
+An Out-of-Sample Replication of Bagues and Esteve-Volart (2016). _Journal of Political Economy: Microeconomics_, _forthcoming_

 Ranjit Lall and David Vilalta.
-2025.
-Varieties of Anxieties: Disaggregating Emotion and Voting Behaviour in the COVID-19 Era. **British Journal of Political Science**
+Varieties of Anxieties: Disaggregating Emotion and Voting Behaviour in the COVID-19 Era. _British Journal of Political Science_, 2025

 ## Other Work in Progress